-5% yearly growth in student sustainability involvement: 5% growth per year in majors and minors in the program will result from efforts to expand the program in tandem with recruiting work in collaboration with OWU's admissions office until the number of graduating majors reaches 20.
-Cross-disciplinary study with environmental topics will be encourages and all student projects will be documented.
+5% yearly growth in student sustainability involvement: 5% growth per year in student projects and participation across all departments.
+Cross-disciplinary study with environmental topics will be encouraged and all student projects will be documented.

 Reduce Our Impact on Global Climate Change